 June 18, 2024

-OCHIN facilitates a quarterly SDOH discussion on optimizing screening and referral practices, enhancing OCHIN Epic tools, and supporting peer learning at a workgroup made up of OCHIN network clinicians and staff.
+OCHIN facilitates a quarterly discussion on optimizing screening and referral practices, enhancing OCHIN Epic tools, and supporting peer learning at a workgroup made up of OCHIN network clinicians and staff.
 Molly Volk, MHS, a practice coach at OCHIN, answered a few questions about these discussions and how they help support whole-patient care through shared learning and innovation.

 For example, OCHIN partnerships with TrueCare and Community Health Center Network (CHCN) in California have enabled providers to screen patients for Adverse Childhood Experiences (ACEs) and toxic stress—events that can take a negative toll on a person’s mental, behavioral, and physical health over time— directly from their OCHIN Epic EHR platform.
 These tools have been highly effective in helping providers find toxic stress early and break cycles of generational poverty, abuse, and neglect by coordinating proper counseling, behavioral health services, or community-based resources for needs like food or housing assistance.